-You can find a lot of information online.
-Many tech platforms post annual lists of their top-rated tools or programmes for specific products or services.
-Whatever your product/market combination, there will be articles about the latest digital developments in your sector.
+A large amount of information is available online.
+Many technology platforms post annual lists of their top-rated tools or programmes for specific products or services.
+Whatever your product/market combination, you are likely to find articles about the latest digital developments in your sector.

-Besides global sources, also look at IT(O) and BP(O) service providers in your own country to find out if there are companies and sources that can help you automate and digitise your operations.
+In addition to global sources, consult IT/ITO and BP/BPO service providers in your own country to identify companies and sources that could help you automate and digitise your operations.

 Get help from organisations

-If you are ready to start using digital technologies to enhance your business, it is time to look for companies and sources that can help you.
+If you are ready to start using a digital technology to enhance your business, it is time to look for companies and sources that could help you.

-The tips above offer several product and segment-specific examples.
-In addition, you can ask for help with your digitisation process from organisations such as:
+In addition to online research, you could ask for help with your digitisation process from organisations such as:

 - OECD – the Digital for SMEs (D4SMES) Global Initiative is a knowledge-sharing and learning platform enabling governments, businesses and experts to work together on the digital transformation of SMEs.